nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    Wheel module
      * The wheel is based on the QDEC peripheral of the nRF52840 device and the hardware-related part is configured in DTS.
    Buttons module
-     * To simplify the configuration of arrays, the nRF Desktop project uses ``_def`` files.
+     * To simplify the configuration of arrays, the nRF Desktop application uses :file:`_def` files.
-     * The ``_def`` file of the buttons module contains pins assigned to rows and columns.
+     * The :file:`_def` file of the buttons module contains pins assigned to rows and columns.
    Battery measurement module
-     * The ``_def`` file of the battery measurement module contains the mapping needed to match the voltage read from ADC to the battery level.
+     * The :file:`_def` file of the battery measurement module contains the mapping needed to match the voltage that is read from ADC to the battery level.
    LEDs module
-     * The application uses two logical LEDs -- one for the peers state, and one for the system state indication.
+     * The application uses two logical LEDs - one for the peers state, and one for the system state indication.
      * Each of the logical LEDs can have either one (monochromatic) or three color channels (RGB).
        Such color channel is a physical LED.
-     * The project uses PWM channels to control the brightness of each physical LED.
+     * The project uses Pulse-Width Modulation (PWM) channels to control the brightness of each physical LED.
-       The PWM peripheral must be configured in DTS files, and the ``_def`` file of the LEDs module must be configured to indicate which PWM channel is assigned to each LED color.
+       The PWM peripheral must be configured in DTS files, and the :file:`_def` file of the LEDs module must be configured to indicate which PWM channel is assigned to each LED color.
-       Ensure that PWM channels are correctly configured in DTS and PWM driver is enabled in Kconfig file.
+       Ensure that PWM channels are correctly configured in DTS and PWM driver is enabled in the Kconfig file.

 #.
 Review Bluetooth options in Kconfig:

-   * Ensure that the Bluetooth role is configured appropriately.
+   a.
+Ensure that the Bluetooth role is properly configured.
       For mouse, it should be configured as peripheral.
-   * Update the configuration related to peer control.
+   #.
+Update the configuration related to peer control.
       You can also disable the peer control using the ``CONFIG_DESKTOP_BLE_PEER_CONTROL`` option.
-     Peer control details are described in the :ref:`nrf_desktop_ble_bond` module documentation.
+      Peer control details are described in the :ref:`nrf_desktop_ble_bond` documentation.

-   Refer to the :ref:`nrf_desktop_bluetooth_guide` and :ref:`zephyr:bluetooth` sections for more detailed information about the Bluetooth configuration.
+   Refer to the :ref:`nrf_desktop_bluetooth_guide` section and Zephyr's :ref:`zephyr:bluetooth` page for more detailed information about the Bluetooth configuration.
 #.
 Edit Kconfig to disable options that you do not use.
    Some options have dependencies that might not be needed when these options are disabled.
    For example, when the LEDs module is disabled, the PWM driver is not needed.